zoRiaka/big-data-project-b-/README.md

 # big-data-project-b-
 Task b of a project for the UCU Big Data Processing course.

-The results of queries are in results.pdf
+The results of queries are in Screenshots folder

 ## Explanations: